 In March 2020, the COVID-19 pandemic was declared a major disaster throughout the United States.
 As part of the response, the state and the county were allocated funds through CARES Act, Coronavirus Relief Funds (CRF), and American Rescue Plan Act(ARPA).
 The County received a total of $18 million to aid in recovery for the people and businesses in Finney County.

 Covering over 1,300 square miles and with a population of almost 37,000 residents, the County is located in the southwest part of Kansas.
 The major disaster declaration opened reimbursement possibilities for all eligible Public Assistance applicants, including cities and counties across the country.
-The incident period was back-dated to January 20, 2020 and continues.

 "Their assistance in managing the County’s approximate $11 million in CARES Act CRF funding has allowed us to excel and become a recognized leader in the State of Kansas.
 With their assistance, we were able to successfully access more than $2 million of additional funding, allowing us to maximize the assistance to our residents, improve the County’s response capabilities, and ensure our long-term economic viability.”Robert Reece, County Administrator